Police: 3 fatally shot at Iowa state park; gunman also dead

 Three family members were shot to death while camping in a state park in eastern Iowa Friday, and the suspected gunman died of a self-inflicted gunshot wound, police said.

-Officers responded to reports of the shooting at the the Maquoketa Caves State Park Campground before 6:30 a.m.
+Officers responded to reports of the shooting at the Maquoketa Caves State Park Campground before 6:30 a.m.
 Friday, the Iowa Division of Criminal Investigation said in a statement.
-Officers found three people fatally shot in a tent on the campground, division assistant director Mitch Mortvedt said.
+Officers found three people fatally shot in a tent at the campground, division assistant director Mitch Mortvedt said.

 The three victims were related, Mortvedt said.
-He did not provide their names or ages, or explain how they were related.
+Later Friday, the Iowa Department of Public Safety identified them as Tyler Schmidt, 42, Sarah Schmidt, 42, and Lulu Schmidt, 6, all of Cedar Falls, Iowa.

 Officials immediately evacuated everyone from the park, a children’s summer camp on the grounds and the campground.
 Once the evacuation was complete, the only registered camper not accounted for was 23-year-old Anthony Sherwin, Mortvedt said.